• All about local government

 Local Government New Zealand have put together this comprehensive guide for Candidates.
 It contains information on roles and responsibilities of elected members, the type of people we are looking for and how to campaign for election.

-Download our Candidate’s Guide for more information on what it means to be an elected member or pick up a copy from your local electoral officer.
+Download our Candidate’s Guide or more information on what it means to be an elected member or pick up a copy from your local electoral officer.

-Download a copy of our Guide to Local Government for more information of how local government works.
+Download a copy of our Guide to Local Government (being updated for 2025) for more information of how local government works.

-Check out our candidates FAQs and information in accessible formats for candidates.
+Check out our candidates FAQs and information in accessible formats for candidates (being updated for 2025).

 Nomination process

-Candidate nominations are open from 15 July until 12 August at 12 noon.
+Candidate nominations are open from 4 July until 1 August at 12 noon, 2025.

 Nomination involves the following steps: